LittleWalter/up/README.md

     Navigate <code>up</code> the Directory Tree with Ease | Bash & Zsh Navigation Script
 </h1>

-`up` is a Bash and Zsh-compatible script that simplifies directory navigation up the current path.
-Jump multiple levels, autocomplete subdirectory names, and handle Unicode paths with ease.
+`up` is a Bash and Zsh-compatible script designed to simplify navigating up the directory tree.
+Quickly jump multiple levels, autocomplete subdirectory names, and even handle Unicode paths—all in a single command!

-`cd` is great for drilling down the directory tree with tab completion, but not as convenient going directly up.
-We all know it can be a pain to repeatedly use `cd ..`, `cd ../..`, `cd ../../..`, and so on.
-Use the `up` function instead!

-These Bash scripts offer a quick, flexible, and simple way to go up the directory tree of your current working directory.
+Say adiós to typing `cd ..` repeatedly and streamline your workflow with `up`.

 ![Animation showing the up script in action](assets/up_example_use_animation.gif)